gohugoio/hugo/docs/content/templates/partials.md

 weight: 80
 ---

-It's not a requirement to have this, but in practice it's very convenient to split out common template portions into a partial template that can be included anywhere.
+In practice it's very convenient to split out common template portions into a partial template that can be included anywhere.
 As you create the rest of your templates you will include templates from the /layout/partials directory.

 Partials are especially important for themes as it gives users an opportunity to overwrite just a small part of your theme, while maintaining future compatibility.

-In fact theme developers may want to include a few partials with empty html files in the theme just so end users have an easy place to inject their customized content.
+Theme developers may want to include a few partials with empty html files in the theme just so end users have an easy place to inject their customized content.

 I've found it helpful to include a header and footer template in partials so I can include those in all the full page layouts.
 There is